VERIFI RESELLER DATA PROCESSING AGREEMENT

 4.6.4 To the extent that a Security Breach was caused by Reseller, Reseller’s Participating Sellers or Data Subjects, Reseller shall be responsible for the costs arising from the Sub-Processor’s provision of assistance under this clause 4.6.

 4.7 Deletion and Retention.
-Sub-Processor shall, at the choice of Reseller, delete or return all Seller Personal Information upon termination of the Agreement and delete existing copies unless storage is required by applicable law.
+Sub-Processor shall delete all Participating Seller Personal Information upon termination of the Sub-Processor retention period unless storage is required by applicable law.

 5 Miscellaneous.
 The terms of this DPA shall apply only to the extent required by Applicable Data Protection Law.
 To the extent not inconsistent herewith, the applicable provisions of the Agreement(s) (including without limitation, indemnifications, limitations of liability, enforcement, and interpretation) shall apply to this DPA.
 In the event of any conflict between this DPA and the terms of an applicable Agreement, the terms of this DPA shall control solely with respect to data processing terms where required by Applicable Data Protection Law, and, in all other respects, the terms of the applicable Agreement shall control.
 Notwithstanding any term or condition of the DPA, the DPA does not apply to any data or information that does not relate to one or more identifiable individuals, that has been aggregated or de-identified in accordance with Applicable Data Protection Law, or to the extent that Sub-Processor and Reseller have entered separate data processing terms that address the subject matter hereof.